 Step 3

-To improve success rates, dip the base of each cutting in a small amount of rooting hormone to stimulate root growth.
+To improve success rates, you may want to dip the base of each cutting in a small amount of rooting hormone.
+This can stimulate root growth but isn't strictly necessary.

 Step 4

-Fill pots with seed compost mixed with sharp sand to aid drainage.
+Fill pots with peat-free compost mixed with sharp sand to aid drainage.
 Insert two or three cuttings around the edge of each pot.
 Water the compost and stand pots in a well-lit position, indoors.
 Do not cover the pots, as this can encourage mildew to develop on the leaves.
+Keep the compost moist to aid root growth.

 Step 5